I’m often asked how much to costs to travel the world.

 It’s maybe surprising that you could travel a year for around $6000, but I have seen people do it.

-But you do really have to embrace the hippie lifestyle and reduce everything down to their basics, which is maybe not for everyone.
+You do really have to embrace the hippie lifestyle and reduce everything down to their basics, which is maybe not for everyone.

 Option 2.
 Travel fairly comfortably in cheap countries